opencog/learn/README-Natural.md

 MST Disjunct Counting
 ---------------------
 The overall processing is very similar to batch pair-counting.
-Scripts for performing this are located in `2-mst-parsing` for non-planar MST and in `2-mpg-parsing` for planar MST.
-Pick on or the other.
+Scripts for performing this are located in the `run/2-mst-parsing` directory.

 The steps are as follows:

-* Copy text files to the directory `gamma-pages` directory.
-This can be a different set of text files from before, or the same.
-It does not seem to matter.
-You can pick a different directory name, if you wish.
+* Pick one of the configuration files `run/0-config/3-*sh` files.
+  If needed, adjust the configuration.
+The default configuration should work well, without adjustment.

 * Make a copy of the database containing word-pair mutual information.
   The disjunct observation counts will be accumulated into the database,